In honour of National Pet Month, we thought we’d share some creative fitness tips and ideas to try with your pup.

 Exercise Tips

-For those who enjoy cycling with their pup, try bikejoring where you use your dog’s power to pull your bike cross country.
+If you enjoy cycling, why not try with your pup?
+Try bikejoring where you use your dog’s power to pull your bike cross country.

 There are also indoor activities you can do with your pooch, such as playing tug-of-war and setting up an indoor obstacle course to help them get their daily exercise.

-Keeping your dog active is not only good for their health, but also helps limit unruliness and builds trust.
+Keeping your dog active is not only good for their health, but also helps limit unruliness and builds trust and a bond between you both.

 If you’re unsure about how much exercise your dog needs or what exercise is right for them, then consult a vet or qualified dog care professional.